-- Ministry (MAMin) - Organizational Leadership (MAOL)
+- Ministry - Organizational Leadership

-Students who complete 4+1 courses with at least a B- will receive advanced standing in the MAMin or MAOL program, depending on the courses taken.
-These courses may be transferable to other institutions at the discretion of the receiving institution.
-4+1 students must formally apply to the graduate program after earning the bachelor degree.
+4+1 courses are graduate courses which are cross-listed as 400 level courses for seniors pursuing a bachelor degree.
+Students who take these courses will receive advanced standing in the MAMin or MAOL program, depending on the courses taken.
+These courses may be transferable to other institutions at the bachelor level and will not count towards a Master's degree anywhere other than at Grace Christian University.